mevcaus/JavaDropbox/README.md

 1. Once the server is running, open your web browser and navigate to:
     **`http://localhost:8080`**

-2. You will be greeted by a simple login screen.
-Enter any username and password to proceed to the dashboard.
-(Note: This is a placeholder and not a secure authentication system).
+2. Upon first access it will ask you to setup a username and password for authentication.

+3. After setting up your credentials, you will be redirected to the login screen.
+Use the credentials you just created to log in.

+> note: if you forget your credentials, you can delete the `users.properties` file located in the project directory to reset them.

 ### Core Functionality